appersonlabs/hapi-saml/README.md

 npm install hapi-saml-sso --save
 ```

-Add the plugin into your app and set following options
+Add the plugin into your app and set following options:

 ```javascript
 const Hapi = require('hapi');